Frequently Asked Questions

 Will a wood burning stove save me money?

 Gas and electric prices continue to be volatile.
-If you choose the right stove, have it expertly installed so that it operates at optimum performance and source your fuel prudently, you could save you up to 30% of your heating costs.
+If you choose the right stove, have it expertly installed so that it operates at optimum performance and source your fuel prudently you could save you up to 30% of your heating costs.

 Why are you so inexpensive?

-Buying a basic good quality stove will cost around £600, a basic installation accessories kit will cost around £350 and a reputable HETAS or OFTEC registered installer will charge around £700 (£600 + £350 + £700 = £1,650).
+Buying a reasonable quality stove Online will cost around £500, buying all of the necessary installation accessories will cost around £400 and most HETAS or OFTEC registered installers' will charge around £1,000 (£500 + £400 + £1,000) = £1,900.00

 GATFire’s very experienced teams of installation engineers are fully HETAS and OFTEC registered.
+Our work is guaranteed for 6 years and covered by our 5 million pounds insurance policy.

 What are Ecodesign compliant stoves?